Threatened Species Definition

-To put together a view of the “big-picture”, scientist often use computer modeling and simulations to estimate the risk presented to a species.
+To put together a view of the “big picture”, scientist often use computer modeling and simulations to estimate the risk presented to a species.
 In general, if the chance of the species going extinct over the next 100 years is greater than 10%, the label threatened species can be used.
 When that threshold begins to reach 50% or greater in the next 10 years, the threatened species is considered critically endangered.
 The vaquita, a small porpoise which lives in the Gulf of California, is considered a critically endangered threatened species.
 There are fewer than 30 individuals left, they are restricted to one location, and they have been declining steadily for decades.
-This is the kind of devastation that gets and animal to the critically endangered list.
+This is the kind of devastation that gets an animal to the critically endangered list.

 Threatened Species Examples

 A massive campaign was undertaken to breed captive black-footed ferrets and reintroduce them to the wild.
-Since then, the ferrets have been reintroduced to several location, with varying success.
+Since then, the ferrets have been reintroduced to several locations, with varying success.
 There are now 4 populations of self-sustaining wild ferrets, which greatly increased their chances of getting off the endangered species list.
 With sustained effort and protections, the ferrets could see a day when they are completely removed from the threatened species list, although that is a far way off.

 Tawny Nurse Shark

 Found off the coast of Australia and Indonesia, the tawny nurse shark (Nebrius ferrugineus) is a threatened species considered vulnerable by the IUCN.
 This threatened species has mostly declined, like many sharks, due to fishing practices and harvesting them for their fins.
 Gill nets and other forms of fishing which are non-selective often catch the sharks and kill them in the process.
 The sharks are also hunted for their fins, which are part of shark-fin soup, an Asian delicacy which is supposed to have mysterious powers.
 This is nonsense, of course, and the harvesting of sharks for their fins has decimated many species.
 The tawny nurse shark, which reproduces at a low rate and fails to distribute far from where they are born, takes a lot of time to recover.
-For this reason it is considered a threatened species, which will need protections in order to succeed in the future.
+For this reason, it is considered a threatened species, which will need protection in order to succeed in the future.

-These two species hardly represent all the species on the threaten species list.
-The IUCN keeps a global list, but every country and even locality may keep their own list or assesment protocol.
+These two species hardly represent all the species on the threatened species list.
+The IUCN keeps a global list, but every country and even locality may keep their own list or assessment protocol.
 Further, while these two were vertebrate species, vertebrates represent only a fraction of all threatened species.
 Below is a graph which breaks down the approximate proportions of species currently on the IUCN Red List.

 As you can see, amphibians and other vertebrates do make up a large portion of this list.
-Also represented are plants, molluscs, and insects.
+Also represented are plants, mollusks, and insects.
 There are even some fungi on the IUCN list (not pictured).
 There are several reasons for the disparity in the number of species represented from each group.
 First of all, vertebrates are by far the most studied group, even though their numbers pale in comparison to invertebrates.
 Secondly, amphibians are currently experiencing the drastic changing effects of climate change and deforestation, which is destroying their habitats and food sources.
 For this reason, we see a lot of amphibians as threatened species.
-Plants, molluscs, insects, and other groups with few threatened species are not necessarily doing well, scientist just don’t have enough information to label them as a threatened species.
+Plants, mollusks, insects, and other groups with few threatened species are not necessarily doing well, scientists just don’t have enough information to label them as a threatened species.

 - Blumstein, D. T., & Fernandez-Juricic, E. (2010).A Primer of Conservation Behavior.
 Sunderland: Sinauer Associates, Inc. Publishers.